Frugal Living — The Ultimate 2022 Guide

-You can’t eat them but we need them.
-If you shop for these items in the supermarket, then you’re likely overpaying.
+You can’t eat them, but we need them.
+If you shop for these items in the supermarket, you’re likely overpaying.

 Buy In Bulk To Save

-If you have the storage space then buying in bulk for things like toilet rolls, tin foil, and cleaning products is recommended.
+If you have the storage space, buying in bulk for toilet rolls, tin foil, and cleaning products is recommended.

-If it’s less expensive, keeps you away from the shops and you have the storage space then buying in bulk is a great way to save money.
+If it’s less expensive, keeps you away from the shops and if you have the storage space, buying in bulk is a great way to save money.

 Best Sites For Bargains

 Amazon, eBay, and Facebook are great for bargains.
 Amazon is great for bulk deals on groceries, eBay is great for clothes, and Facebook is great for large products like furniture, cars, etc.